Filtered Data

 - Double-click a cell in Crosstab

-- Choose Open as Filtered Data from the Selected Rows tab's menu button (⋮)
+- Choose Open as Filtered Data from the Selected Rows tab's menu button (⋮) (only available when a selection expression exists)

 Each action automatically sets the appropriate filter condition.
 For example, double-clicking a histogram bar shows only the rows within that bar's range.
 Double-clicking a Crosstab cell shows the rows matching both the row category and column category of that cell.